sghall/react-compound-slider/README.md

   <img src="https://user-images.githubusercontent.com/4615775/46690444-2aa96b80-cbb7-11e8-8cdd-d1af59df59fe.png" alt="React Compound Slider" style="width:450px;"/></a>
 </div>

+### Upcoming 3.0 Release Jan 2020

+- Convert codebase to Typescript (done)
+- Use hooks internally and export them
+- Drive state changes with a reducer that can be changed by the user

+I'm working on a new version of this slider which will allow for more customization.
+I don't expect any significant changes for existing users.
+If you are comfortable with React and would like to help out, install the beta version `npm install react-compound-slider@beta` and report any issues.
+The API is the same but the code was converted to Typescript.

 ### Motivation

 This library aims to be a stable platform for creating slider components with a very small impact on bundle size.
 It is primarily aimed at application developers and npm package maintainers.
 You can create your own set of controls matched exactly to your application style, but it takes a little more effort than other components out there.
 You need to be comfortable handling what gets rendered and styling your components to really get maximum value from this library.
 There are quite a few demos on the website but they should be used as a starting point.
 You can also create your own custom themed slider component for your favorite framework and release it on npm for others to use.